Code-Institute-Submissions/CI-Project-1-User-Centric-Frontend-Development/README.md

 - Template code for the navbar was taken from [GetBoostrap](https://getbootstrap.com/docs/5.0/components/navbar/) and heavily modified to suit the sites needs.
 - Template code for the footer was taken from [MDbBootstrap.com](https://mdbootstrap.com/) and used as the structure on top of which I built and styled the footer, I used a mixture of Goolge searches and the tutorials provided by Code Institute to get the desired look.
+- Template code for the cards was taken from [GetBoostrap](https://getbootstrap.com/docs/5.0/components/card/) and heavily modified to suit the sites needs.
+- Template code for the carousel was taken from [GetBoostrap](https://getbootstrap.com/docs/5.0/components/carousel/) and heavily modified to suit the sites needs.

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)